christiankaiser/i2maps/README.txt

 * switzerland: shows a thematic map of population density for the 26 Swiss cantons.
 Navigate to http://localhost:8800/switzerland/ to see it.
 * weather: an interactive weather application featuring temperature sensors and an interpolated temperature raster for a whole week for Ireland.
 You will need to compute the interpolation for each time step first by running first the Python script in i2maps_projects/modules/weather/model/run.py This will create approximately 140 MB of data, and takes roughly 10 minutes to calculate.
 After, navigate to http://localhost:8800/weather to see the live application.

+#Documentation

+Just start the i2maps server, go to http://localhost:8800 and follow the links to the documentation.
+Alternatively, the HTML files can be found in i2maps/docs.